levitsky/pyteomics/doc/source/data.rst

 Generally, PSMs can be provided as iterators, lists, arrays, and :py:class:`DataFrames`, and `key` and `is_decoy` parameters to :py:func:`!filter` can be functions, strings, lists, arrays, or iterators.
-If a string is given, the PSMs need to be in a structured array or a :py:class:`DataFrame`.
+If a string is given, it is used as a key in a structured array, :py:class:`DataFrame` or an iterable of :py:class:`dicts`.